ethersync/ethersync-web/README.md

 Browser-base daemon and editor for [ethersync](https://github.com/ethersync/ethersync).

+> [!CAUTION]
-**⚠️ This project is in an early stage, lacks important features and may be unstable.
-Use with caution.**
+> This project is in an early stage, lacks important features and may be unstable.
+There will be dragons!

 ## Running locally